-As of summer 2019, there have been some recent high-profile fines for historical data breaches by large companies.
+There have been some recent high-profile fines for historical data breaches by large companies.

-The new regulations on data protection are designed to bring about a lot of changes in the way businesses manage personal data.
+The regulations on data protection are designed to bring about a lot of changes in the way businesses manage personal data.
 From tech giants, like Facebook or Google, to smaller companies and startups, everyone must update their data policies to comply with the General Data Protection Regulation (GDPR).

 So if you’re running a small business and handle any kind of data belonging to EU citizens, you’ll need to update your processes to make them compliant.
 You must make GDPR a priority, not just for your IT department, but for the entire company.
 You’ll need to analyse your data, update it if necessary, and make sure you can protect it.